 - Create the consistency group, and add the member volumes in one step. - Create the consistency group, and then add the member volumes in a subsequent step.

 Standard volumes and thin volumes are the only type of volumes that can be used for a consistency group.
-Nonstandard volumes, such as snapshot (legacy) volumes, cannot be used for consistency groups.
 The base volume can reside on either a volume group or a disk pool.